An icon of the Church as a boat, including Christ, the Apostles and the Church Fathers

 He says it’s because people refuse to listen the first time round.

 Quite a lot of us refuse to listen not so much to history, but to the presentation of history the first time round, particularly if it is presented in a dull, boring, pedantic and condescending way.
-And it is dull and boring if it is only about dates and battles, kings and generals, a chronology listing merely dates and names, without relevance to the present.
+And it’s dull and boring if it’s only about dates and battles, kings and generals, a chronology listing merely dates and names, without relevance to the present.

 No!
 History is about how we have been shaped and how we are moving into the future.
 History is about a legacy.
 And if we fail to learn from the lessons, we cannot own the good and say goodbye to the past.

 In his book on Church history – Why study the past?
-The quest for the historical church (London: Darton, Longman and Todd, 2005)– Archbishop Rowan Williams argues cogently that Church History deepens our present thinking and helps us to think with more varied and resourceful analogies about who we are and the world we are in, with our present problems.
-He says reading Church History should be theologically sensitive, and he continues:
+The quest for the historical church – Archbishop Rowan Williams argues cogently that Church History deepens our present thinking and helps us to think with more varied and resourceful analogies about our present problems.

 The Church depends in many areas on an understanding of its history.
 And so Church history is used by theologians not just to prove arguments but to clarify what we are as human beings.